A Community Interest Company (CIC) is an enterprise established to generate a profit for the benefit of the community.

 You can apply to set up a CIC by paying the application fee and completing a form – see here.

-You’ll have to state the social purpose of the enterprise and the activities the CIC will carry out to achieve this goal.
+You’ll need to state the social purpose of the enterprise and the activities the CIC will undertake to achieve this goal.

-Article of associations and details of directors are also required.
+Articles of association and details of directors are also required.

 Registering a CIC typically takes around two to three weeks to complete.